 To promote transparency into NYSDOH and health plan performance, NYS also makes a wide range of data publicly available on its website, Health Data NY.
-The Prevention Agenda Dashboard Public Health Unwind Emergency Unwind Dashboard monitors insurance coverage with the recent end of continuous enrollment.
+The Prevention Agenda Dashboard shares state and county level detail on the Prevention Agenda indicators.
+The Public Health Unwind Emergency Unwind Dashboard monitors insurance coverage with the recent end of continuous enrollment.
 The Managed Care Regional Consumer Guides empower New Yorkers with detail about the quality of care given by managed care plans.